ApoorvaGithubAmargol/esp32_bluetooth_bot/README.md

   -------

 In this project we try to control our bot using bluetooth.
 This is a simple code based on working of bluetooth, and the commands given in our user device/ phone.
+While coding make sure you give the righ tbaud rate at which bluetooth data is transmitted.
+Once you download the controller app on your phone connect your phone to the bot, in this case the name of bot is "blue" so we connected to blue.

 #Output: